 By convention, the X axis represents arbitrary values that do not depend on another variable, referred to as the independent variable.
 Y values are placed on the vertical axis, and represent the dependent variable.

 I ran into this chart while looking for examples of XY scatter plots and couldn't resist re-building it, following the instructions outlined way back in 2000 I think.
-Talk about a blast from the past – Clippy even makes...
+Unfortunately the original link no longer works.

 The exercise is to verify the value of pi by plotting the circumference...Read more